Locality in Residuated-Lattice Structures: Gaifman Locality

 The local formulas are exactly those of the form $\phi^{r,\bar{x}}(\bar{x})$ with no free variables beyond those used to define the neighbourhood quantifiers.
 We call a sentence basic local iff it has the form \end{defi}

-We are now able to state and prove our version of Gaifman's Lemma. \begin{thm}[Gaifman Lemma for Residuated Chains] Let $\CP$ be a finite relational language and let $M,N$ be finite $\CP$-models over a residuated chain $A$ with co-atom.
+We are now able to state and prove our version of Gaifman's Lemma.
+As a final useful shorthand, we say that a subset $X$ of a $\CP$-model is \emph{l-scattered} iff $\forall m,m'\in X\ d(m,m')>l$. \begin{thm}[Gaifman Lemma for Residuated Chains] Let $\CP$ be a finite relational language with object constants and let $M,N$ be finite $\CP$-models over a residuated chain $A$ with co-atom.
 Consider any encodable distance metric for $\CP$-models with distance formulas $\delta_r(x,y)$ and $\rho_r(x,y)$.